Iran’s parliament speaker Ghalibaf is in the news as Iran’s leadership faces rising tensions with the US over Strait of Hormuz and peace talks.

 President Trump indicates upcoming decisions on military readiness as US, Iran, and regional actors prepare for high-stakes talks in Islamabad.
 Negotiations focus on Iran's nuclear program, Strait of Hormuz, and regional conflicts, with potential for escalation if talks fail.
 The situation remains tense and uncertain today, April 10, 2026.

-US and Iranian officials have ended a 21-hour negotiation in Pakistan without reaching an agreement.
-The talks focused on Iran's nuclear program and the Strait of Hormuz.
-Iran has refused US demands, and the ceasefire remains fragile.
-The outcome increases regional tensions and energy market volatility.
+US and Iranian officials have ended 21 hours of peace talks in Islamabad without reaching an agreement.
+The talks have focused on Iran's nuclear program and control of the Strait of Hormuz.
+Iran has refused US demands for a long-term nuclear weapons ban.
+The fragile ceasefire remains in place but faces uncertainty amid rising tensions and a US naval blockade.